MiirHo3eIN/embedded-rvq/README.md

 **TODO:** The following steps must be done:
 1. A near real-life case evaluation with floating point values.
 2. Profiling different sections of the search engine with GAP9 and STM32 devices.
+    Increase the codebook size while keeping seq lenght or increase seq_len while keeping the codebooksize.
+    For accuracy, is it better to have a small rather long rvq, increase layers while keep codeword size small
 3. Apply different scenarios to find the best case for parallelization.

+### Code Optimization:

+1. Apply some sort of rule on the codebook to have some in-sight on it.
+2. Use it before parallelization.
+**TODO:** Read Papers about it :D

 ### Parallel Version: